LilyCuSO4/Columbia-University-Course-Recommendation-System/README.md

 # Columbia Course Recommendation System

 ## Project Overview
 The full-stack project aims to provide a course recommendation system to students of Columbia University based on their previous course selection, track interests and program checklist.
+The system could help students to schedule their courses more efficiently by solving any time conflicts problems and providing rates of professors and a message board for them to communicate.

 ## User Interface Design

 ## Core Functions
+Our columbia course recommendation system includes three microservices:
+(1) Course Searching Microservice
+(2) Course Evaluation Microservice
+(3) Message Board Microservice
 ### Ambiguous Search
 Search avaiable courses by keywords (Name, CourseID, Lecturer, Tag).